 The Financial Aid Office at LMU provides graduate students access to financial resources to assist them in achieving their educational goals.
 Explore the Financial Aid website for more information on how the Financial Aid Office at LMU can help you succeed.
-We invite you to watch short videos providing financial aid information Financial Aid TV.

 Grants, Scholarships, & Graduate Assistantships

 Students admitted to the Graduate Program in Marital and Family Therapy may apply for the following financial aid.

 LMU Graduate Assistantships: Students may apply for a variety of on-campus positions.
 The MFT/AT Department will send incoming students information on open graduate assistantship positions.

 College of Communication & Fine Arts

 - CFA Graduate Assistantships The MFT/AT Department will send incoming students information on these open positions.

 - CFA Council Scholarship: Based on academic merit and financial need, 3 students are recommended by MFTH faculty for consideration by the CFA Council, amount awarded varies by student.

 There are several other CFA general scholarship opportunities that may benefit MFTH students –awarded by the Dean of CFA.